digorbi/anki-automation/README.md

 ## Input File Generation
 ### Generating JSON Content

-Consider using Big Language Models such as ChatGPT to generate JSON content.
+Consider using Large Language Models such as ChatGPT to generate JSON content.
 Here is the promt to help you started.

 ```
 Generate JSON-formatted data that translates words from German to English, including example sentences in both languages.
 The structure should include: